Platycephalus fuscus: Morphology

 Flathead are notable for their unusual body shape, upon which their hunting strategy is based.

 Flathead are dorsally compressed, meaning their body is wide but flattened and very low in height.
 Both eyes are on the top of the flattened head, giving excellent binocular vision in order to attack overhead prey.
 The effect is somewhat similar to flounder.
 In contrast to flounder however, flathead are much more elongated, the tail remains vertical, and the mouth is large, wide and symmetrical.
 Flathead use this body structure to hide in sand (their body colour changes to match their background), with only their eyes visible, and explode upwards and outwards to engulf small fish and prawns as they drift over the hidden flathead.

+Flathead showing its lateral body profile and colouration.

+Flathead showing its dorsal surface and flattened head.

-Dusky Flathead colour varies from sandy with brown spots and blotches to dark brown/black with white spots.
+Dusky flathead colour varies from sandy with brown spots and blotches to dark brown/black with white spots.
 They have a distinctive black spot on their caudal fins.
 Dark bars are often visible across the rear of the body.
 The preopercular spines on each side of the head are very sharp and slightly venomous, and should be avoided when handling the fish.